Navigating Finance Transformation With AI… Factors For Success

-During the event I spoke about how my finance career has evolved, the nature of the finance functions I have led and my strategies for navigating finance transformation, all with the goal of cultivating a finance function that is more agile and scalable.
-I explored the success factors attained through the adoption of Robotic Process Automation (RPA) and Data Analytics (Alteryx) during my tenure at ESW.
-In this article I will share insights from the event including the:
+Recently, I had the opportunity to present at an event where I discussed how my finance career has evolved, the nature of the finance functions I have led and the strategies I have implemented to navigate finance transformation.
+My focus was always to cultivate a finance function that is agile and scalable.
+During the presentation, I highlighted the success factors achieved through the adoption of Robotic Process Automation (RPA) and Data Analytics tools such as Alteryx, particularly during my tenure at ESW.
+Over the next 3 week I will share insights from the event including:

 • Variables impacting transformation